Please alert us if you have a safeguarding concern about a child

 This is sensitive area in which all staff receive regular training.
 Pool Primary School and other services for children and families all work together to support the needs of children.
-There are two designated officers for child protection in school and there is also a named governor for child protection.
+There are three designated officers for child protection in school and there is also a named governor for child protection.
 The Leeds model policy has been adopted and is reviewed annually in line with any changes that may have been made to the model policy by the safeguarding team.
 This is to ensure the integration of current issues and good practice.

 Children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by the Learning Mentor or Headteacher and in more serious cases the Attendance Strategy Team.